Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 We want you to continue to feel rewarded and to look forward to play the character we've all grown familiar with as much as you want.
 In order to keep XP feeling like a worthwhile reward, while at the same time helping DMs not over-use the Blessings and Boons as high-level rewards.
 Ashford characters of level 20 can pursue a Prestige Class.

 These prestige classes are homebrew classes with 5 levels.
-Similar to how multiclassing works, you choose one and gain levels in it.
+Similar to how multi-classing works, you choose one and gain levels in it.
 What is not similar, is that these prestige classes have prerequisites.
-There prerequisites are there to prevent multi-classing into multiple prestige classes, while also demanding that the character actually be prestigious enough to earn the class.
+There prerequisites are there to prevent multi-classing into multiple prestige classes, while also demanding that the character actually do something prestigious to earn their class.

 ___

+Legendary Hero is the *"legendary version of your class"* variant.
+It is usually the best mechanical option for every class, without changing the flavor of your character.
+If you just want to be better at what your level 20 character is good at, then choose Legendary Hero.

+Other prestige options seek power that comes from outside sources, such as becoming a werewolf or embracing demonic corruption.
+These will change your character's vibe

 ## Legendary Hero
 *Many adventurers seek to become renowned in bardic tales.
 An over enthusiastic few will hire hype man as soon as they start their first adventure.
 But a true legend is forged by deeds that are considered impossible.
 A hero of legend, isn't merely heroic, they are capable beyond belief.
 A true legend is a warrior, mage or trickster so skilled they can impress the gods, and is feared by man and demon alike.*